-- 1. A doctoral student shall file an application for the Dissertation Defense with the relevant department of the faculty.
-A Supervisor's statement as to whether the dissertation meets the requirements for its defense shall be attached to the application.
-The dissertation and the presentation shall also be attached to the application.
-The number of copies shall be determined by the Subject-area Board.
-Other required attachments may be determined by the Dean's directive. - 2.
-The relevant department of the faculty shall check all formal requirements for the application for the dissertation defense, whether the student has passed the State Doctoral Examination (if this has already taken place), and then the department refers the application to the Dean who appoints the Dissertation Defense Board in accordance with Article 46. - 3.
-The dissertation shall be made available to the public at least 14 days before the date of its at a place stated in its presentation (usually the relevant department of the faculty).
-The external reviewers' reports on the dissertation shall also be made available to the public at the same place and within the same period. - 4.
-After receiving all reviewers' reports on the submitted dissertation, the President of the Dissertation Defense Board shall propose to the Dean a time and a place for the Dissertation Defense.

-5. All members of the Dissertation Defense Board, the Supervisor and the doctoral student shall receive invitations for the Dissertation Defense not later than 20 days prior to the date of the defense.
-The external reviewers' reports on the dissertation and the presentation thereof shall be attached to all invitations.

-- 6. In accordance with the instructions of the President of the Subject-area Board, the place and the date of the Dissertation Defense are published on the official notice board of the faculty, together with the place where the dissertation and the presentation thereof may be looked at. - 7.
-A doctoral student may take the dissertation and the application for its defense back at any time during the preparation period for the defense, but not later than 5 business days before the date of its defense.
+- 1. A doctoral student will file an application for the Dissertation Defense with the relevant office of the faculty.
+A Supervisor's statement as to whether the dissertation meets the requirements for its defense must be attached to the application.
+The dissertation and the outline must also be attached to the application; the number of copies will be determined by the Subject-area Board.
+Other required attachments may be determined by a faculty policy. - 2.
+The relevant office of the faculty will check all formal requirements for the application for the dissertation defense, whether the student has passed the State Doctoral Examination (if this has already taken place), and then the office refers the application to the Dean who appoints the Dissertation Defense Board in accordance with Article 46. - 3.
+The dissertation must be made available to the public not less 14 days before the date of its defense at a place stated in its outline (usually the relevant office of the faculty).
+The external reviewers' reports on the dissertation will also be made available to the public at the same place and during the same period. - 4.
+After receiving all reviewers' reports on the submitted dissertation, the President of the Dissertation Defense Board will propose to the Dean a time and a place for the Dissertation Defense. - 5.
+All members of the Dissertation Defense Board, the Supervisor and the doctoral student will receive invitations for the Dissertation Defense not later than 20 days prior to the date of the defense.
+The external reviewers' reports on the dissertation and the presentation thereof must be attached to all invitations. - 6.
+In accordance with the instructions of the President of the Subject-area Board, the place and the date of the Dissertation Defense are published on the official notice board of the faculty, together with the place where the dissertation and the outline may be consulted. - 7.
+A doctoral student may withdraw the dissertation and the application for its defense at any time during the preparation period for the defense, but not later than 5 business days before the date of its defense.
 The student may exercise this right only once during the course of doctoral studies.